EronDS/CoffeApp/README.md

 To refer to k-means creation of cluster (unsupervised classes, semi-supervised method) and output from semi-supervised methods, please refer to notebooks/coffeScale.ipynb, notebooks/yolov7+kmeans_detection_... ;
 Outputs from general yolo models can be found at notebooks/coffeAI-detector.ipynb;

+## Runs and Custom Yolov7 Functions

+You can find the results of each of the selected models (YOLOv7, semi-supervised and supervised) in the runs/ folder.
+There you can see different metrics and batches for visualization.
+We do not share the weights because they have commercial value.
+We also provide custom functions based on the original YOLOv7 repository (https://github.com/WongKinYiu/yolov7).

+## Data and Model Availabity

+Our models and data have commercial value, so we do not fully make them publicly available (weights of the trained model, for example).
+If you are interested in using them, please contact the corresponding author of our paper.